Video Processing Checklists

 Main Content

-- If you have two clips of the same video, transition between the two camera angles.
+- If you have two or more camera angles for the same video, transition between the different camera angles appropriately.

-- Ensure that the audio is synced with the video.
+- Ensure that the audio is properly synced with the video.

 Outro